goose20090/movie-mindset-frontend/README.md

 ![a user creating a new review](./gifs/create-review.gif)

-From that search bar, they can create a new movie to be reviewable by all users:
+From that search bar, they can create a new movie to be reviewable for all users:

 ![a user creating a new movie](./gifs/create-movie.gif)